-No missing pass, but due to special calibrations, pass 46 is partly missing with 68.6% of missing ocean measurements.
+This cycle has no missing pass.
 Missing measurements relative to a nominal ground track are plotted on section Missing measurements.

 2.5.
 End of scientific mission for TOPEX/Poseidon

 Since cycle 139, there are no results from intercalibration between Jason-1 and TOPEX/Poseidon data.
 During TOPEX/Poseidon cycle 481, on 9th October 2005, the pitch reaction wheel showed an anomalous behavior, followed by stalling.
 Despite of several attempts to restart the wheel, it continues to stop working after a short warm-up phase.
 In consequence the TOPEX/Poseidon satellite is currently in a sun-pointing safe mode on two-wheel control.